- Why being “second” to market with your product can make you a winner! - October 13, 2015

 This is and will continue to be a fast growing category as the first wave of baby boomers that turn sixty will be in the tens of millions.
 This group continues to demand more relevant products that keep them looking and feeling young.
 From technology products such as gadgets, brain games, and fitness items, there are abundant opportunities for inventors to create products that will be needed for years to come.
 I have spoken with a few buyers that mentioned they are seeking magnification products, items that amplify sound, and technology items such as sleep assistive devices that help people to fall asleep easier.

-According to the Consumer Electronics Association, slim multimedia cell phones (MP3, web access), cameras, functional watches, tablet PC’s, and flat screen TV’s will continue to be popular while decreasing in price.
-Creating accessories for these items will be in demand according to retail buyers such as computer accessories and organizational products such as unique furniture to keep files and media in one place.
+Unchanged from 2012, this category will remain a leader for retail chains and online retailers.
+According to the Consumer Electronics Association, smart phones (web access), tablet PC’s, and flat screen TV’s will continue to be popular while decreasing in price.
+Creating accessories for these items such as protective covers and customized “skins” will continue to be in demand according to retail buyers.